Old Trafford: Sir Alex Ferguson Stand

 The Sir Alex Ferguson Stand, formerly known as the United Road stand and the North Stand, runs over the top of United Road.
 The stand is three tiers tall, and can hold about 26,000 spectators, the most of the four stands.
 It can also accommodate a few fans in executive boxes and hospitality suites.
 It opened in its current state in 1996, having previously been a single-tiered stand.
-As the ground's main stand, it houses many of the ground's more popular facilities, including the Red Café (a Manchester United theme restaurant/bar) and the Manchester United museum and trophy room.
+As the ground's largest stand, it houses many of the ground's more popular facilities, including the Red Café (a Manchester United theme restaurant/bar) and the Manchester United museum and trophy room.
 Originally opened in 1986 as the first of its kind in the world, the Manchester United museum was in the south-east corner of the ground until it moved to the redeveloped North Stand in 1998.
 The museum was opened by Pelé on 11 April 1998, since when numbers of visitors have jumped from 192,000 in 1998 to more than 300,000 visitors in 2009.
+Visitation had fallen to approximately 190,000 as of 2022-23.

 The North Stand was renamed as the Sir Alex Ferguson Stand on 5 November 2011, in honour of Alex Ferguson's 25 years as manager of the club.
 A 9 ft statue of Ferguson, sculpted by Philip Jackson, was erected outside the stand on 23 November 2012 in recognition of his status as Manchester United's longest-serving manager.